-Join us online from 330-730 EST on May 17 or 2-6pm EST on May 28 for this hands-on training and learn how to provide quick and effective pain management for the enhanced mobility of your clients with Cupping Therapy.
+Join us online for this hands-on training and learn how to provide quick and effective pain management for the enhanced mobility of your clients with Cupping Therapy.
 This Advanced course is for those who have already taken a Cupping course and would like to elevate their practice with Cupping with Movement!

 Learn to provide quick and effective pain management resulting in enhanced mobility of your patients in this Advanced Cupping course!
 Cupping Therapy fits perfectly into wellness activities and this course will provide you with practical ways in which your patients can retain benefits between treatments.
 Your knowledge of exercise rehabilitation will enhance your absorption of the Advanced techniques taught in this course, which will increase the efficacy of movement exercises for your patients.
 We will explore remedial and rehabilitative exercises and movements and review self-care techniques for homecare programs.